Bonf6059/ISA-Medieval/README.md

 17/11/2025
 - Added lamp post
+- Reorganized code space (created a folder dedicated for the class bases of various things)

 14/11/2025 - "A new look"
 - Renamed Crivice Ointment to Crivice Scent and changed recipe